butterrsoft/GyrSync/README.md

 ## Reprogramming:
 The GyrSync targets an AVR32EB14.
 Programming on Windows needs [ZakKemble's latest AVR build](https://github.com/ZakKemble/avr-gcc-build) along with the install exe's, not zips, for [Git](https://git-scm.com/install/windows) and [Make](https://gnuwin32.sourceforge.net/packages/make.htm).
 Install git and make, then copy `make.exe`, `libintl3.dll` and `libiconv2.dll` into C:\Program Files\Git\usr\bin (or wherever you installed) or set your paths.

-Programming is via UPDI, a 3-wire serial protocol.
-Probably best done while unplugged from anything else like your GPU or VGA source.
-You need a low-voltage UPDI friend/clone from aliexpress.
+Programming is via UPDI 3-wire serial protocol.
+Unplug from your GPU or VGA source.
+Get a low-voltage UPDI friend/clone from aliexpress.
 Or even cheaper a USB-to-serial adapter set up as this:

 <img width="600" height="285" alt="UPDI" src="https://github.com/user-attachments/assets/4fc254f3-601a-4799-928e-6fe3038ee7a7" />

 On the Gyrsync, stick pins into the VGA female end – pin 9 is 5V, pin 6, 7 or 8 for GND, and pin 11 for UPDI.
 Remember the 1.27mm UPDI jumper, if you removed it.
 Then open a command prompt or gitbash where you have the project files and type `make clean` then `make TOOLDIR="C:/path/to/avr-gcc-16.1.0-x64-windows/bin/" AVRDUDE="C:/path/to/avr-gcc-16.1.0-x64-windows/bin/avrdude.exe" flash PORT=COM6` remembering to check those paths and com port.

 Most USB-to-serial adapters should work, like a CP2102, or even those CH341 eeprom programmers like below (just flip the jumper to TTL and use the pins as marked on the reverse).
 I did have trouble with a CH340-based cable though.

 <img width="300" height="230" alt="CH341" src="https://github.com/user-attachments/assets/8f8ad10a-edc0-4bf3-a797-b003165cab01" />